How to counteract too much Worcestershire sauce? (5 ways)

 Yes, Worcestershire sauce if consumed in excess can be bad for you.
 That is because Worcestershire sauce has a lot of sodium and sugar, so the key is to consume in moderate amounts.

 Worcestershire sauce is an ultra processed food.
-Population-based cross-sectional and cohort studies applying the NOVA classification system in high and middle-income countries find that a greater contribution of ultra processed foods to total energy intake results in poorer dietary quality, and also higher risks of all-cause mortality, obesity, cardio-metabolic diseases, cancer and gastrointestinal disorders (8).
+The consumption of large quantities of ultra processed foods may result in poorer dietary quality, and also higher risks of all-cause mortality, obesity, cardio-metabolic diseases, cancer and gastrointestinal disorders, according to several studies (8).

 However, consuming it in moderation can provide many health benefits.
 It may improve digestion and give strength to people with osteoarthritis, and improve the function of joints (9).